edubart/minicoro/README.md

 - To properly use in multithread applications, you must compile with C compiler that supports `thread_local` storage.
 - Address sanitizers for C may trigger false warnings when using coroutines.
 - The `mco_coro` object is not thread safe, you should lock each coroutine into a thread.
+- Take care to not cause stack overflows, otherwise your program may crash or not, the behavior is undefined.

 # Usage